datadryad/dryad-app/documentation/apis/Jupyter-Notebooks/notebooks.md

     * Authorize API connection and retrieve access token
     * Create dataset
     * Update dataset and set missing information
-    * Embed a file on the dataset using file
+    * Embed/Upload a file on the dataset using file URL
-    * Upload a file on the dataset
     * Submit dataset